1. DEFINITIONS. Capitalized terms not defined elsewhere in these SaaS Terms, shall have the meanings set forth below.

 9.10 Arbitration.
 Except as provided below, any and all disputes arising from or relating to the subject matter of the terms of this Agreement shall be settled by binding arbitration in accordance with the rules then in effect of the American Arbitration Association.
 Judgment upon the award rendered by way of such arbitration may be entered in any court having jurisdiction thereof.
 Costs of arbitration (including reasonable attorneys’ fees) shall be made a part of the arbitrator’s award.
 The arbitration shall take place in Miami-Dade County, Florida.
 Notwithstanding the foregoing, the parties retain the right to seek and obtain preliminary or permanent injunctive relief from a court specified in Section 9.11

 9.11 Governing Law.
 This Agreement will be governed by and interpreted in accordance with the laws of Florida.
 For purposes of all claims brought under this Agreement, each of the Parties hereby irrevocably submits to the exclusive jurisdiction of the state and federal courts located in Miami-Dade County, Florida.

 9.12 Headings.
 The headings in this Agreement are inserted merely for the purpose of convenience and will not affect the meaning or interpretation of this Agreement.

 9.13 Publicity.
-Within thirty (30) days after execution of this Agreement, Policy Alerts may issue a press release announcing the relationship with Customer, subject to Customer’s approval, which will not be unreasonably withheld.
-Policy Alerts may publicly refer to Customer orally and in writing, including on Policy Alerts’ website and sales presentations, as a customer of Policy Alerts and may use Customer’s logo for such purposes.
+Within thirty (30) days after acceptance of this Agreement, Policy Alerts may issue a press release announcing the relationship with Customer.
+Policy Alerts may publicly refer to Customer orally and in writing, including on Policy Alerts’ website and external presentations, as a user of Policy Alerts and may include Company’s logo for such purposes.